KlaudiuszB5528/recruitment-task/README.md

 You can check
 ## [Live Demo](https://klaudiuszb5528.github.io/recruitment-task/ "recruitment-task")
 Or run it locally.
-Please note that the swapi.dev is currently down if it won't be back at the moment that You're checking the page please change the line 46 in context/people.tsx swapi.dev -> swapi.py4e.com
+Please note that the swapi.dev is currently down so I changed it to the working alternative swapi.py4e.com.
+If it's up at the moment that You're checking the page You can uncomment lines 54-56 to use swapi.dev and comment 57-59 lines at context/people.tsx

 ## Getting started